Decision-making with Speculative Opponent Models: Experiments

-\textbf{Exposing connections between OMA and CDC.}\\ We are curious about how the centralized distributional critic (CDC) changes the way the opponent models (OM) and the policy learn.
-We answer this question from two perspectives.
-On one hand, we show that, with the help of the CDC, the opponent models are more confident in predicting opponents' actions, and the predictions are also more accurate.
-On the other hand, the CDC can assist the policy in identifying actions that yield more rewards, which results in better policies.
-Here we also use game \texttt{PP-4v2} as a demonstration.
-The results for the rest games are in Appendix (Figure A1).
+We are curious about how the centralized distributional critic (CDC) impacts the learning of the opponent models and policy. {To answer this question, we show that, with the help of the CDC, the opponent models are more confident in predicting opponents' actions, and the predictions are also more accurate. {In turn}, the CDC can assist the policy in identifying actions that yield more rewards, which results in better policies.
+Here, we also use the game \texttt{PP-5v2} for demonstration.
+The results for the rest games are in the appendix (Figure \ref{figa1}).
+In the following, we provide evidence for each argument, respectively.}